ohmpi/ohmpi/doc/source/source_rst/software/operations/config.rst

       'interval': 1
   }

-   * SOH_LOGGING_CONFIG

 .. code-block:: python
-  :caption: Dictionary containing the configuration of the hardware system.
+  :caption: SOH_LOGGING_CONFIG: Dictionary configuring how the state of health of the system is logged
   # State of Health logging configuration (For a future release)
   SOH_LOGGING_CONFIG = {
       'logging_level': logging.INFO,